samvloeberghs/deckdeckgo/docs/docs/introduction/app-introduction/app-introduction.md

 [DeckDeckGo] requires a recent LTS version of [NodeJS](https://nodejs.org) and npm.
 Make sure you've installed and/or updated Node before continuing.

-> Note that you will need to use npm 10 or higher
+> Note that you will need to use NodeJS 10 or higher

 ## Starting a new presentation